The Latest DOL Fiduciary Advice News

-Insurance-only agents may not need to use the new exemption, however, because of other existing exemptions, such as Prohibited Transaction Exemption 84-24, or PTE 84-24.
-PTE 84-24 provides an exemption for an insurance agent to get paid a commission on the sale of an annuity or life insurance contract to a qualified plan participant and individual retirement account (IRA) holder and requires a disclosure document be signed by the owner.
+Insurance-only agents may not need to use the new exemption, however, because of other existing exemptions, such as PTE 84-24.
+It provides an exemption for an insurance agent to get paid a commission on the sale of an annuity or life insurance contract to a qualified plan participant and IRA holder and requires a disclosure document be signed by the owner.
 The new exemption is an additional way for fiduciaries to receive commissions compliantly, not a new required way that trumps older ones.

 In this way, PTE 2020-02 may have little impact on annuity and certain life insurance sales.
-You may see carriers providing forms for PTE 2020-02 in the future, and you may choose to use that exemption instead of existing ones.
+You may see carriers providing forms for PTE 2020-02, and you may choose to use that exemption instead of existing ones.

 Here’s a helpful way to boil down your obligations to help you move forward.
 If your dealings qualify you as a fiduciary under the new investment advice regulation, there are two issues: